collapsed-stacks/firearms/questions/717/what-chokes-should-i-use-for-trap.md

 - tagged: `shotguns`, `trap`, `chokes`
 - score: 2

-<p>I was wondering, what are the best chokes to use for trap?
-I was originally using an improved modified choke but I think it may be too tight.</p>
+I was wondering, what are the best chokes to use for trap?
+I was originally using an improved modified choke but I think it may be too tight.

 ## Answer 718